mindprotectionkit-admin/immunity-docs/defensive-technology.rst

 Email usually travels through a number of separate hops between the sender and receiver.
-This diagram illustrates the typical steps messages might travel through, the transmission protocols used for those steps, and the available types of encryption for those steps. |image0|
+This diagram illustrates the typical steps messages might travel through, the transmission protocols used for those steps, and the available types of encryption for those steps. |image_email_small|

 End-to-End Encryption of Specific Emails
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^